As this cruise begins, rumors are swirling about dramatic changes at the luxury

 walk ten feet without another one coming up and welcoming us back.

 Benjamin had made his way back on board and rushed over to chat.
+After finishing our meal we wandered around to look at

 the view and see what else was up.
 We saw a photographer at the gangway we